-Tips for Actors : Survive the Film Industry with These 5 Tips for Actors
+5 Tips for Actors: Survive the Film Industry with These 5 Tips

-We have talked to some local actors of different experience levels and have put together a list of the most common tips they gave us.
+We have talked to some local actors of several different experience levels and have put together a list of the most common tips for actors we discussed.

 Keep an eye out for the ‘Acting’ section of the site as it grows.
 We have some ties with some local talent and acting schools, so there is plenty room for this section to mature.